 ● Let them verify their hypothesis by counting aloud—alone OR with you

-Extend the Learning–ADDING Language Development with Math
+Extend the PLAY–ADDING Language Development with Math and Stones

 ● Take one rock from each pile and ask your child to arrange them in order of size: big, bigger, biggest